astronomer/airflow-guides/guides/airflow-scaling-workers.md

 - **`max_active_runs_per_dag`:** Default 16.
 This determines the maximum number of active DAG Runs (per DAG) the Airflow Scheduler can create at any given time.
 In Airflow, a [DAG Run](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html) represents an instantiation of a DAG in time, much like a task instance represents an instantiation of a task.
 This parameter is most relevant when backfilling or if Airflow has to catch up from missed DAG Runs.
 Consider how you want to handle these scenarios when setting this parameter.

-- **`dag_file_processor_timeout`:**: Default 30 seconds.
+- **`dag_file_processor_timeout`:**: Default 50 seconds.
 This is how long a `DagFileProcessor`, which processes a DAG file, can run before timing out.
-If your DAG processing logs show timeouts, or if your DAG is not showing up either in the list of DAGs or the import errors, try increasing this value.

 - **`dagbag_import_timeout`:**: Default 30 seconds.
 This is how long the `dagbag` can import DAG objects before timing out.
 It must be lower than the value set for `dag_file_processor_timeout`.
+If your DAG processing logs show timeouts, or if your DAG is not showing up either in the list of DAGs or the import errors, try increasing this value.
+You can also try increasing this value if your tasks aren't executing, since workers need to fill up the `dagbag` when tasks execute.

 #### Scheduler Settings